will321/E-commerce-Website-Automation/README.md

 # E-commerce-Website-Automation

-## This project involces automating various functionalities of an e-commerce site, including product search, adding items to the cart, and checkout processes.
+## This project involves automating various functionalities of an e-commerce site, including product search, adding items to the cart, and checkout processes.

 ## The key requirements include: